 Why The Podcast Works

-But the X-factor is Huberman himself.
-As Air Mail described him: "this big, hulking, power-lifting, former-skateboarder Stanford research scientist in his late 40s who still talks with this irrepressible, dorky teenageryness that's contagious."
-He's optimistic.
-He's enthusiastic.
-He has specific anatomical knowledge at his fingertips and clearly loves it.
+The X-factor isn’t the protocols.
+It’s the person delivering them.
+As Air Mail described him: “this big, hulking, power-lifting, former-skateboarder Stanford research scientist in his late 40s who still talks with this irrepressible, dorky teenageryness that’s contagious.”

 Costello: The Dog Who Changed Him